 Tends to affect older women (30s-50s)

 Acne is diagnosed clinically, and in most cases does not require any further investigations.
-If a patient has persistent or unusual acne, skin swab for microscopy and culture may be indicated.
+If a patient has persistent or unusual acne, a skin swab for microscopy and culture may be indicated.
 If female patients have severe or persistent acne, further testing for underlying hormonal disorders may be required.

 Mild and moderate acne may be sufficiently controlled with topical therapies.